zest-it logo

 There are many different ways to paint but the two most commonly used ones are, Traditional (indirect painting), a slow and controlled method.

 Wet-on-wet (direct painting) with this method, the painting is usually completed in one sitting, often referred to alla prima - at the first.
-Examples can be found in these galleries - Gallery of Flower, Flower Gallery and in the Tole Gallery

-The traditional method often uses a tonal under-painting as the basis of the picture, usually grey (grisaille) or brown (bistre) in colour.
 The tonal values of the finished under-painting should be lighter in tone than required in the finished work, because the application of the glazes will lower the value.

 The transparent layers are usually applied as a glaze of thin colour over the more opaque layers, the opaque layer being allowed to dry before the glaze is applied.

 The final layer of paint can be painted directly into the last glaze.
 Colours applied by this method usually bring a greater luminosity to the finished work than can be achieved in the direct method.
-Acrylic gesso can be used successfully for under-painting, especially if you wish to make a quick start.

-In the picture on the right, the drape of the sails was laid in as a grisaille, scumbling was used on the building to the left and glazes on the foreground water.
-Zest-it Clear painting medium was used through.
+Scumbling was used on the building to the left and glazes on the foreground water.

 The Fat over Lean Principle